efeefe/is/pages/03.stuff/fbr/opening-up/item.md

 subtitle: Before we start...
 ---

-This is a new subsection of my website, set up in November 2024.
+This is a new subsection, set up in November 2024, of my website.
 It is an open-ended research journal.
 I felt the need to air some stuff - reflections, repetitions, rants.
 New stuff made anew, old stuff again and again.
 To postpone the end of the world.
 To re-access myself and our networks.
-And reaffirm my tiny and relatively autonomous infrastructure as the core of my writing on the internet, against the tiring social networks and their unbearable attention exploitation.
+And reaffirm my tiny and relatively autonomous infrastructure as the core of my writing on the internet, against the tiring corporate social networks and their unbearable attention exploitation.

 ![Sketch to Image](sketch_to_image_20241103_060306.jpg)